-Who is eligible for a stimulus check?
+Who is eligible for a stimulus payment?

 How will the money arrive?

-Stimulus checks are being issued in waves, so don’t be concerned if someone you know receives one before you do.
+Stimulus payments are being issued in waves, so don't be concerned if someone you know receives one before you do.
 The IRS has also released an online tracking tool that lets you check the status of your stimulus check.

 Beware of COVID-19 stimulus scams.

-The Washington State Attorney General’s Office has warned of scams related to COVID-19 stimulus checks.
-The attorney general notes that the federal government will not ask to confirm your personal or banking details by email, phone or text message, or demand a “processing fee” to receive your stimulus check.
+The Washington State Attorney General’s Office has warned of scams related to COVID-19 stimulus payments.
+The attorney general notes that the federal government will not ask to confirm your personal or banking details by email, phone or text message, or demand a “processing fee” to receive your stimulus payment.
 And it advises people not to click on links in email or text messages about COVID-19 stimulus payments or provide personal information.

 Look for a letter from the IRS.

-Fifteen days after dispersing your payment, the IRS plans to mail a letter to your last known address.
+Fifteen days after dispersing your payment, the IRS will mail a letter to your last known address.
 The letter will note how the payment was made and give instructions on how to report any failure to receive the payment.
 The IRS advises that if you receive a letter that you’re not sure is legitimate, you should visit the IRS website to protect against scams.

 Planning for your stimulus check